libreswitch/ops/docs/layer3_design.md

 - OVSDB - central database with the latest state of the system.

 ### ops-portd
 ops-portd is responsible for configuring layer3 addresses to the kernel.
 In OpenSwitch, each layer3 interface is associated with a unique VLAN which is not used by any other interface. ops-portd is responsible for the internal VLAN management.
-This daemon is also responsible for creation/deletion of logical VLAN interfaces in the OVSDB which facilitate interVLAN routing (routing between 2 different layer2 VLANs).
+This daemon is also responsible for creation/deletion of logical VLAN interfaces in the OVSDB which facilitate interVLAN routing (routing between two different layer2 VLANs).
 This daemon is also responsible for updating the kernel interface admin status to UP or DOWN depending on the user configuration.
 In order to maintain consistency with the kernel, routes for directly connected subnets are also added to the Route table. ops-portd is responsible for adding these directly connected subnet routes to the Route table in the OVSDB.
 Refer the ops-portd Component Design for more information on this daemon.

 ### ops-arpmgrd